friends eating at a street cafe in Lucca

 Combining medications at the exact dosages previously prescribed, provided your condition remains unchanged, does not constitute a change in usage or dosage.
 Your travel medical insurance would not be impacted in this case, as your pre-existing condition would still be classified as stable.

-Regarding pre-existing conditions, providing a simple yes or no answer can be challenging without a complete understanding of your medical history.
+Regarding pre-existing conditions, providing a simple yes-or-no answer can be challenging without a complete understanding of your medical history.
 However, one key detail to review in your plan is the stability period required for pre-existing conditions before your departure.

 Peace of mind